Niroshan Dickwella: Disciplinary issues

 In July 2014, on his Test debut, he was fined 10% of the match fees for claiming unfair catch.

 During the fourth ODI against South Africa on 7 February 2017, Dickwella had a verbal encounter with Kagiso Rabada and was fined, along with gaining three demerit points.
 On 21 February 2017, Dickwella was suspended for two limited over matches, after a Code of Conduct breach during the second T20I against Australia at Kardinia Park.
 He was fined 30% of his match fees and was given two more demerit points.

 In July 2017, Dickwella was fined 30 percent of his match fee and received two demerit points for breaching the ICC Code of Conduct. during the ODI against Zimbabwe.

 On 28 June 2021, Sri Lanka Cricket (SLC) suspended Dickwella, Kusal Mendis and Danushka Gunathilaka after they breached the team's bio-secure bubble during Sri Lanka's tour of England.
 All three players were seen in the city centre of Durham, with SLC sending them all back home ahead of the ODI matches.
 In July 2021, following the outcome of the incident, Dickwella was suspended from playing in international cricket for one year.
 Sri Lanka Cricket agreed to lift the ban early, rescinding the punishment in January 2022.

+Anti-doping rule violation

+On 16 August 2024, Sri Lanka Cricket (SLC) announced in a media release that Dickwella has been suspended from all forms of cricket due to an alleged anti-doping rule violation during the Lanka Premier League 2024.
+The tests were conducted by the Sri Lanka Anti-Doping Agency (SLADA) in accordance with World Anti-Doping Agency (WADA) guidelines.
+The suspension is effective immediately and will remain in place until further notice.

+Dickwella appeared before a disciplinary committee on 23 August 2024, and agreed to submit a written statement within a week.
+He accepted the A-sample test results and chose not to request B-sample testing.

+On 29 September 2024, it was reported that Dickwella had been banned from all forms of cricket for three years, effective from 13 August 2024.
+This followed his provisional suspension in August 2024 and the subsequent disciplinary inquiry, where he admitted to using cocaine, a prohibited substance.
+He is the first national cricketer to receive a three-year ban from all forms of the game for failing a drug test.

+On 11 December 2024, it was reported that Dickwella's three-year ban from all forms of cricket, effective from 13 August 2024, had been reduced to three months following a decision by an appeal panel.
+As a result, he became eligible to participate in all forms of cricket with immediate effect.